-Southern Cross University students at the 2019 Byron Writers Festival (0:40)
+Southern Cross University Kombi and podcast space at the Byron Writers Festival.

-In 2019, the University’s School of Health and Human Sciences offered post-race consultation to participants with osteopathy, podiatry and health sciences students at the Southern Cross Recovery Hub in the race precinct.
+Post-race consultation is provided for race participants with osteopathy, podiatry and health sciences students at the Southern Cross Recovery Hub in the race precinct.

-In 2020, Screenwave Film Festival (SWIFF) and Southern Cross University entered a three-year partnership to take SWIFF’s Nextwave regional youth film development program to budding filmmakers throughout Australia with the launch of Nextwave Online.
+In 2020, Screenwave Film Festival (SWIFF) and Southern Cross University entered a new phase of an ongoing partnership to take SWIFF’s Nextwave regional youth film development program to budding filmmakers throughout Australia with the launch of Nextwave Online.

 Nextwave Online, a new national online film education portal educates young regional Australians with basic filmmaking skills over a series of ten 20-minute episodes hosted at nextwavefilm.com.au, equipping them to share their stories.

-Nextwave is the largest regional youth film development program in regional Australia, consisting of an in-person workshop tour, short film competition and youth film awards festival which travels to over 20 regional communities each April.
+Nextwave is the largest regional youth film development program in regional Australia, consisting of an in-person workshop tour, short film competition and youth film awards festival which travels to over 20 regional communities annually.